Patricia Medina: Career

 In 1950's Fortunes of Captain Blood, she teamed with British actor Louis Hayward.
 They subsequently appeared together in 1951's The Lady and the Bandit, Lady in the Iron Mask, and Captain Pirate from 1952.

-Darkly beautiful, Medina was often typecast in period melodramas such as The Black Knight.
-Two of her more notable films were William Witney's Stranger at My Door and Orson Welles' Mr. Arkadin, based on episodes of the radio series The Adventures of Harry Lime, itself derived from The Third Man film.
+Medina was often typecast in period melodramas such as The Black Knight.
+Two of her films were William Witney's Stranger at My Door and Orson Welles' Mr. Arkadin, based on episodes of the radio series The Adventures of Harry Lime, itself derived from The Third Man film.

 Although prolific during the early 1950s, her film career faded by the end of the decade.
 In 1958, she performed in four episodes as Margarita Cortazar on Walt Disney's ABC series, Zorro.
-In 1958, she also appeared as "The Lady" Diana Coulter in Richard Boone's CBS Western series, Have Gun, Will Travel.
+In 1958, she also appeared as "The Lady" Diana Coulter in Richard Boone's CBS Western series, Have Gun – Will Travel.
 She was then cast in an episode of Darren McGavin's NBC Western series, Riverboat.
 In 1960, she was cast as different characters in two episodes ("Fair Game" and "The Earl of Durango") of the ABC Western series, The Rebel.
 Medina also made television appearances on Perry Mason ("The Case of the Lucky Loser", 27 September 1958); Bonanza ("The Spanish Grant", 6 February 1960), Thriller ("The Premature Burial", 1961), The Alfred Hitchcock Hour ("See the Monkey Dance", 9 November 1964) and The Man from U.N.C.L.E ("The Foxes and Hounds Affair", 8 October 1965).

 Medina guest starred as Ruthanne Harper in "Incident of the Boomerang" in 1961 and Ilona Calvin in "Incident at Jacob's Well" in 1959, on Rawhide.
-She guest-starred in the Branded episode "Yellow for Courage" in 1966 and the Burke's Law (Gene Barry as Amos Burke) TV episode "Don Pablo" in 1967.
+She guest-starred in the Branded episode "Yellow for Courage" in 1966 and the Burke's Law episode "Don Pablo" in 1964.

 In 1968, she returned to the big screen in The Killing of Sister George, Robert Aldrich's adaptation of the lesbian-themed drama of the same name.

-Medina and her husband, American actor Joseph Cotten, toured together in several plays and on Broadway in the murder mystery Calculated Risk.